 We want to go one step further than just saying we use 100% Arabica coffees, and explain the background behind the claim: what that guarantees to you as a consumer, and what the alternatives are.
 First things first, a little science lesson…

 A quick delve into our biology books tells us that coffee is part of the genus Coffea, with as many as 124 species!
-Only two of these are of any importance to us in the coffee consuming and producing worlds; C.Arabica, and C.Canephora (a.k.a robusta).
+Only a few of these are of any importance to us in the coffee consuming and producing worlds; C.Arabica, and C.Canephora (a.k.a robusta) being the main ones.

 As the name would suggest, robusta is the hardier of the two.
 It can withstand higher temperatures, grows well at low altitudes and is much more resistant to disease than arabica.
 It’s cheaper to grow and as such is generally cheaper to buy.
 It has around twice the caffeine levels of arabica.
 If it sounds like robusta has a lot going for it, it’s true – except for one major drawback – it doesn’t taste anywhere near as nice as arabica.
 Its flavour is powerful but lacks finesse and is often dominated by a burnt rubber harshness with woody undertones.

 Robusta, admired for its lower price by commercial roasters and instant coffee producers, is, in fact, the parent plant of arabica.
 In recent research, scientists have been able to conclude from the genetical footprint of the two species, that Arabica evolved from the natural cross-breeding of Robusta and another species called Coffea euginoides.
 Robusta is indigenous to the Democratic Republic of Congo (formerly the Belgian Congo) and Uganda, whereas arabica first flourished in Ethiopia and southern Sudan.